alexpaiu/Algorithmic_complexity/README.md

 ## Learning objectives
 By the end of this week, the goal is to be able to answer "yes" to these questions:
-..*Can you mention efficiency as one of the dimension of a good piece of code
+ * Can you mention efficiency as one of the dimension of a good piece of code
  * Can you join a conversation about algorithms and their complexity?